-2. Now did Saul die here or is there a contradiction in the Bible because in II Samuel 1:4-10 we are told that an Amalekite came upon Saul and killed him?
+Now did Saul die here or is there a contradiction in the Bible because in II Samuel 1:4-10 we are told that an Amalekite came upon Saul and killed him?

 I don't believe Saul died here but he appeared to be dead and with his life still in him, he was killed by an Amalekite.
+He did die the same day that his sons died, but not yet.

-You see, the Amalekites would come in after another army destroyed the enemy and they were still in pursuit of the rest of the enemy and they would come in and gather the spoils of victory before the real victors came back.
-That is what we will see in II Samuel and we will deal with it more next time, but keep in mind that the Philistines are still going after the remaining Israelites to destroy them at this time.
+You see, the Amalekites would come in after another army destroyed the enemy and they were still in pursuit of the rest of the enemy.
+In doing that they would come in and gather the spoils of victory before the real victors came back.

+That is what we will see in II Samuel, and we will deal with it more next time, but keep in mind that the Philistines are still going after the remaining Israelites to destroy them at this time.
 I do realize that many feel that Saul is dead here and that the Amalekite just lied to David when he said that he killed Saul, but again, I don't believe that is what we see here.

-And yes, Saul did die this day, but it was not at this time.
+Like I have said, Saul did die this day, but it was not at this time.

-1. Look at how devastating this victory by the Philistines was.
-It was so bad that those on the other side of the Jordan even fled for their lives, all because their king refused to get right with God and it lead the nation into captivity!
+Look at how devastating this victory by the Philistines was.
+It was so bad that those on the other side of the Jordan even fled for their lives, all because their King refused to get right with God, and it lead the nation into captivity!

 And what the Philistines did was cut the nation in half, drawing a line from east to west, and thus, making the rest of the nation ripe for them to come in and wipe them out!

-2. In this battle, we will find out in II Samuel 4:4 that Jonathan had a five-year-old son named Mephibosheth that was injured as they fled and he was left lame.
+In this battle, we will find out in II Samuel 4:4, that Jonathan had a five-year-old son named Mephibosheth that was injured as they fled, and he was left lame.